 A healthy grieving process is important for a child’s future mental health.
 Allow a child to grieve at their own pace, and be aware that grief often happens in bursts.
 A child may seem fine for a few days and then suddenly turn sad or angry again.

 Throughout the process, listen to your child, let them share their feelings, and allow them to have emotional outbursts.

 Create healthy activities for remembering the loved one.
 This could include creating a memory book or having a small family ceremony to say goodbye.
 If your child does not seem to be coping in a healthy way, consider talking to a mental health professional for guidance.

 Supporting Good Mental Health

-Providing support, encouraging normal social interactions, providing appropriate information, and offering fun distractions are all important ways to help a child cope with cancer in a healthy way and to support good mental health.
-However, sometimes this isn’t enough.
-If your child is still struggling, despite your best efforts, it may be time to seek professional help.
-You may want to talk to your pediatrician first, but you should ultimately have your child evaluated by a mental health professional.
+If your child is still struggling, it may be time to seek professional help.
+While you may choose to talk to your pediatrician first, you should ultimately have your child evaluated by a mental health professional.

-It is an unfortunate reality that children and teens often have to face cancer, either in themselves or a family member.
-It is up to the adults in their lives to support them, guide them, and listen to them.
-A strong social support system, honest communication, and a healthy grieving process are essential for ensuring a child will get through this period and recover.
+Unfortunately, children and teens must sometimes face cancer, either in themselves or a family member.
+It is up to adults in their lives to support them, guide them, and listen.
+A robust social support system, honest communication, and a healthy grieving process are essential for helping a child get through this period.Get Your FREE Mesothelioma Packet